saturnlighting/literature-review/README.md

 because active travellers need to see obstacles on the road and be seen by other road users.

-The pobability of suffering a traffic collision in the dark among pedestrians and cyclists is much greater than among other road users (e.g. Hennessy and Ai (2021); Wang and Cicchino (2020)).
+The probability of suffering a traffic collision in the dark among pedestrians and cyclists is much greater than among other road users (e.g. Hennessy and Ai (2021); Wang and Cicchino (2020)).

+Poor visibility is one of the greatest risk factors for pedestrians (Stoker et al. 2015).

-Severity of crashes during the night is also more severe (Alogaili and Mannering 2022).
+Not only the frequency but also the severity of injury is higher at night-time (Alogaili and Mannering 2022).

-Most of the research on lighting and road safey based in the US.
+Most of the research on lighting and road safety based in the US.

-In the US the number of pedestrians fatally injured has increaased considerably in the last years, and this increase has been happened particularly during the night (Ferenchak, Gutierrez, and Singleton 2022 and others).
+In the US the number of pedestrians fatally injured has increased considerably in the last years, and this increase has been happened particularly during the night (Ferenchak, Gutierrez, and Singleton 2022 and others).
 Compare with UK data.